Since 1994, Disney Theatrical Productions have been transferring classic animations to the stage, but sadly, not all of them have made it to London.

 6. Mary Poppins – 2004

 Mary Poppins opened at the Prince Edward Theatre in 2004 starring Laura Michelle Kelly in the title role and Gavin Lee as Bert.
 The production then transferred to Broadway opening in 2006 at the New Amsterdam Theatre.
-Mary Poppins is returning to The Prince Edward Theatre in London this year.
+Mary Poppins returned to The Prince Edward Theatre in London this year and you can buy tickets to the show with Encore Radio here.

 5. Aladdin – 2011

-Currently playing at the Prince Edward Theatre in London, Aladdin premiered on Broadway back in 2014.
+Recently playing at the Prince Edward Theatre in London, Aladdin premiered on Broadway back in 2014.
 Aladdin flew into London’s West End back 2016 with Trevor Dion Nicholas as the Genie, Dean John-Wilson as Aladdin and Jade Ewen as Jasmine.
-Aladdin is closing in August 2019 to make way for the return of Mary Poppins.
+Aladdin closed in August 2019 to make way for the return of Mary Poppins.

 4. Aida – 2000